Dark Higgs Bosons at Colliders: Terminology and outline

 this term leads to mixing between the SM Higgs boson $h$ and the dark Higgs boson $\phi$ with mixing angle $\theta$ given by\footnote{This expression assumes $\theta \ll 1$, as required by the observed properties of the SM-like Higgs boson.
-The general expression valid also for large mixing can be found in Ref.~\cite{Duerr:2016tmh}.}
+The general expression that is valid also for large mixing can be found e.g.\ in Refs.~\cite{Baek:2011aa,Duerr:2016tmh}.}

 The mixing between the two Higgs bosons can be captured by the replacement